yazan-alnugnugh/laravel-datatable/_docs/4-Usage.md

 ### **server side**

-to start using search input we will specific columns we want to search within by default search column will be ``id``
+To start using search input we need to specify columns we want to search through, by default search column will be ```id```

 add ``` $searchColumns``` property to start use search feature